Tabrecta Generic Name & Formulations

 Monitor for pulmonary symptoms indicative of ILD/pneumonitis; withhold immediately if suspected and permanently discontinue if no other causes are identified.
 Monitor LFTs prior to initiation, every 2 weeks during 1st 3 months, then once monthly or as clinically indicated; test more frequently if increased AST, ALT or bilirubin develops.
+Monitor amylase and lipase at baseline and regularly during treatment.
 Potential risk of photosensitivity.
 Advise patients to limit direct UV exposure.
 Severe renal impairment (CrCl 15–29mL/min).
 Embryo-fetal toxicity.
 Advise females of reproductive potential and males (w. female partners) to use effective contraception during and for 1 week after the last dose.
 Pregnancy: exclude status prior to initiation.
 Nursing mothers: not recommended (during and for 1 week after the last dose).

 Potentiated by strong CYP3A inhibitors; monitor closely.
 Potentiates CYP1A2, P-gp, or BCRP substrates; if unavoidable, reduce substrate dosage.
 May potentiate MATE1 or MATE2K substrates; if unavoidable, reduce substrate dosage.
 Antagonized by strong or possibly moderate CYP3A inducers; avoid.

-Peripheral edema, nausea, fatigue, vomiting, dyspnea, decreased appetite, constipation, diarrhea, cough; lab abnormalities, hepatotoxicity.
+Peripheral edema, nausea, fatigue, vomiting, dyspnea, decreased appetite, constipation, diarrhea, cough; lab abnormalities, ILD/pneumonitis, hepatotoxicity, pancreatic toxicity.